djgmtz/Ticket_Yoda/README.md

 # Capstone project MSBA 2019

-Project repository containing the iPython notebooks as supplementary support to our capstone project.
+Project repository containing the iPython notebooks as supporting documentation for our capstone project.

 ## Authors